 This research question type is used to limit the number of phony responses in a survey or data collection by automated computer programs.

 The importance of research questions can be highly subjective.
 For some researchers, the formulation of research questions might be necessary because they provide insights about essential factors in a decision-making process.
-For example, a research question could give you necessary data about funding needs or how to find the right resources to reach business goals.
+For example, a research question could give you vital data about funding needs or how to find the right resources to reach business goals.

 Specific research questions are much more useful than template questions.
-What are good research questions?
+What are the good research questions?
 Follow these six steps to learn how to write questions for research:

 Three points to remember while writing research questions: Ordering your questions is vital to give a sense of flow to the survey.
 Always rank your items from simple concepts to more complex ones.
 Here are tips on how to write a research question.